anowar143/commands/bijoy.md

     Open “Settings“, then,
     Click “Region & Language“
     Click “+” sign
-    Click “three dot“, then “Other” and then Click “Bengali (unijoy (m17n))“ Finally Click “Add“
+    Click “three dot“, then “Other” and then Click“ “ then Bangla“ “Bengali (unijoy (m17n))“ Finally Click “Add“

 Use [super] + [space] to change keyboard layout.